julzengracio/angular-project/README.md

  - Run `npm install` to install the dependencies.
  - Run `ng build` to build the project.
  - Run `node server.js` to run the project.
+ - Open a browser and navigate to `http://localhost:8888/` to view the project.

 ## Angular2 CLI